 In April 1976, The Pound Conference, which was named in honor of Roscoe Pound, the reforming Dean of Harvard Law School in the 1920s and 30s, was held to create a conversation about the need for reform in our judicial system.
 At the conference, Professor E.A.
-Sanders, of Harvard Law School, proposed that alternative forms of dispute resolution should be used to reduce reliance on conventional litigation.
-Many in the field of ADR credit this seminal event as the birth of modern dispute resolution system reform and Professor Sanders’ subsequent book, Getting To Yes, as the inspiration for modern day mediation.
+Sanders, founder of the Harvard Program on Negotiation, proposed that alternative forms of dispute resolution should be used to reduce reliance on conventional litigation.
+Many in the field of ADR credit this seminal event as the birth of modern dispute resolution system reform.

 Forty years later, the International Mediation Institute (IMI) decided to create a similar event, called the “Global Pound Conference Series: Shaping the Future of Dispute Resolution and Improving Access to Justice.”
 The IMI had the ambitious goal of holding conferences in forty cities around the world to invite a similar conversation.
 Each event would capture and share a local perspective on issues involving access to justice and “appropriate dispute resolution.”

 In late 2015, I accepted the invitation to co-host the conference to be held in San Francisco.
 Possessing more of a sense of adventure than any true understanding of the challenge, I enthusiastically agreed to help organize and host the event with my friend and co-mediator, Rebecca Westerfield of JAMS.
 The date was set, February 24, 2017, and we began a year long-odyssey of planning and co-creation with our local Northern California organizing committee.
 The committee was a hand picked selection of the most experienced mediators, attorneys and thought leaders in the local ADR community.